acteng/inspectorate_tools/manuals/route-check.md

 13. Results and Scoring

-13 .1 This chapter explains the three output tabs in the Route Check and then gives additional information about how scores are calculated in the Route Check.
+13 .1 This chapter explains the three output sections in the Route Check and then gives additional information about how scores are calculated in the Route Check.

-Overview of the Results tabs
+Overview of the Results sections

-13.2 The output tabs in the Route Check summarise the results from the completed sections with some further analysis.
+13.2 The output sections in the Route Check summarise the results from the completed sections with some further analysis.
 They give insight into the quality of the route, highlighting the impacts that interventions are expected to have on the quality of the route for people walking, wheeling and cycling.

-13.3 The outputs are split into three tabs:
+13.3 The outputs are split into three sections:

-- Results Summary – this tab gives a top-level overview of Route Check’s findings, focusing on the change in score between the existing layout and the proposed design, as well as any remaining issues.
+- Results Summary – this section gives a top-level overview of Route Check’s findings, focusing on the change in score between the existing layout and the proposed design, as well as any remaining issues.
-- Results Further Analysis – this tab gives a full summary of the quantitative results of the assessment, with extra analysis into the strengths and weaknesses of the route and interventions.
+- Results Further Analysis – this section gives a full summary of the quantitative results of the assessment, with extra analysis into the strengths and weaknesses of the route and interventions.
-- Results Export – this tab gives all the Route Check results, both qualitative and quantitative, and is optimised for export and printing.
+- Results Export – this section gives all the Route Check results, both qualitative and quantitative, and is optimised for export and printing.

 Why is this important?

 13.4 This section of the Route Check should be used to work out whether the interventions proposed will have the desired impact on the scheme’s objectives.
-If this is not so, then these tabs can help you decide which aspects of the scheme need strengthening to have more impact.
+If this is not so, then these sections can help you decide which aspects of the scheme need strengthening to have more impact.

 13.5 If scheme is already delivered and constructed, Route Check results can be used to help consider whether any remedial works are necessary and what lessons learnt you can take forward for future schemes.

-13.6 On schemes where ATE is involved, ATE can use the results tabs to highlight any remaining issues it believes need more work.
+13.6 On schemes where ATE is involved, ATE can use the results sections to highlight any remaining issues it believes need more work.
 Recommendations for potential improvements and solutions will be summarised here.

-Results summary tab
+Results summary section

 Overview table